Transport Security

 tls.vhost

-Note : in order to use TLS on input plugins the user is expected to provide both a certificate and private key
+To use TLS on input plugins, you must provide both a certificate and a private key.

-The listed properties can be enabled in the configuration file, specifically on each output plugin section or directly through the command line.
+The listed properties can be enabled in the configuration file, specifically in each output plugin section or directly through the command line.

 The following output plugins can take advantage of the TLS feature: